simonbs/brrr-cli/README.md

 export BRRR_WEBHOOK_URL='https://api.brr.now/v1/br_your_webhook_id'
 ```

-### Idle Notifications
+#### Only Notify When Idle

 `--idle-seconds` is optional.

-When set, `brrr` checks macOS HID idle time and only sends if the machine has been idle for at least that many seconds.
-From the user’s perspective, that means no keyboard or mouse activity for that duration.
+When set, `brrr` only sends notification when the machine has been idle for at least that many seconds.
+In this case "idle" means means no keyboard or mouse activity for that duration.

 ### Check Installation Status